DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxActionSheet/dxActionSheet.md

 ---
 ---
 ##### shortDescription
-The **ActionSheet** widget is a sheet containing a set of buttons located one under the other.
+The **ActionSheet** UI component is a sheet containing a set of buttons located one under the other.
 These buttons usually represent several choices relating to a single task.

 ##### widgettree
 dataSource: [